modcomlearning/LandApp/README.md

 ## Step 3: Implement Signup Logic in MainActivity.kt

 Now, implement the logic for collecting user data and sending it to the API when the Create Account button is clicked.
 The following code will handle the signup process.
+Note:

+Make sure to replace the API URLs (/signup) with the correct URLs provided by your backend for authentication.
 In MainActivity.kt add below code
 ```kotlin
 package com.example.landapp